 -

-Overdrafts: Linked to your transaction account, letting you spend more than your current balance.
+Overdrafts: Linked to your transaction account, overdrafts let you spend more than your available balance, up to a set limit.
+They are often used to cover short-term cash flow gaps.

 -